integration code

 • 29% made a purchase

-… All mobile, all smartphone and all search!
-Mobile use has quickly eclipsed conventional desktop use and looks like it will eclipse TV use soon as well.
+… All mobile, all smartphone, and all search!
+Mobile use has quickly surpassed conventional desktop use and is expected to surpass TV use soon as well.

 Image courtesy of: http://www.smartinsights.com/mobile-marketing/mobile-marketing-analytics/mobile-marketing-statistics/